SEK Studio: History

-The studio started operations in September 1957, as 4.26 Children's Film Studio (4.26아동영화촬영소).
+The studio was founded on September 1957 as April 26 Children's Film Studio (4.26아동영화촬영소).

-SEK Studio worked with foreign animators and companies with relative frequency for a North Korean operation throughout the 1980s, 1990s and 2000s.
-Around 1985, it began to outsource animation for European television.
-It has also done subcontracting work on over 250 foreign animations.
-They mainly worked on subcontracting Russian, Italian, French, Spanish and Chinese animation, with American animation being outsourced in an indirect way.
+SEK Studio worked with foreign animators and companies with relative frequency for a North Korean operation during the 1980s, 1990s and 2000s.
+Around 1985, it worked on outsourced animation for European television.
+It worked on over 250 foreign animations.
+It mainly worked on subcontracted Russian, Italian, French, Spanish and Chinese animation, while working indirectly on outsourced American animation.

-SEK has done work on several animated series with Mondo TV, including Pocahontas: Princess of the American Indians and Simba the King Lion, SEK also has produced features such as the French science fiction epic Gandahar (The Light Years) and Empress Chung.
+SEK worked on several animated series with Mondo TV, including Pocahontas: Princess of the American Indians and Simba the King Lion.
+SEK also produced animated features such as Gandahar and Empress Chung.

-It was registered as the SEK Studio which stands for Scientific Educational Korea in 1997 in order to take part in an animation festival in France.
+In 1997, in order to take part in an animation festival in France, it registered as the "Scientific & Educational Film Studio of Korea".
+SEK is an abbreviation of this name.

-According to Cinema Escapist, its most prominent US projects were The Simpsons Movie, Futurama: Bender's Big Score and an episode of Avatar: The Last Airbender.
-According to the Korean Film Council, SEK Studio outsourced episode 72 of the 2003 Teenage Mutant Ninja Turtles series.
+According to Cinema Escapist, its most prominent US projects were The Simpsons Movie, Futurama: Bender's Big Score, and an episode of Avatar: The Last Airbender.
+According to the Korean Film Council, SEK Studio worked on episode 72 of the 2003 Teenage Mutant Ninja Turtles series.

-Recently, international collaborations between SEK Studio and other nations has declined significantly, with only China co-producing content.
-This can largely be attributed to rising tensions between North Korea and the West, notably the United States.
-SEK Studio participated in "Shijiazhuang International Animation Exhibition" on September 30, 2014.
-SEK Studio is expected to introduce a new science fiction genre animation.
-Since 2010s, SEK studio has contracted with many animation studios in China and outsourced in Chinese TV series, web animations, game graphics and commercials.
-SEK is currently pursuing large-scale projects with Chinese animation companies.
-It relates to web animated series that will be produced in China.
+Recently, collaborations between SEK Studio and other nations have declined, with only China co-producing content.
+This can be attributed to rising tensions between North Korea and the West, especially the United States.

+As of 2003, SEK Studio employed over 1,500 or 1,600 people and worked for over 70 companies from around the globe, including Europe, South Korea, China, Canada and the United States.
+After the introduction of advanced equipment, the number of employees was reduced to about 500.
+There are 11 animation production teams in SEK Studio.
+Nine are responsible for overseas animations, and two produce domestic animations.

+Since 2010s, SEK studio has subcontracted many animation studios in China and outsourced Chinese TV series, web animations, game graphics and commercials.
+In 2014, SEK Studio cooperated with Chinese companies to establish an office in Beijing.
+SEK Studio has invested $70,000 in Chinese companies.

-In December 2021, the US Treasury accused SEK Studio and companies and individuals related to it, of exploiting North Korean workers to earn foreign currency and avoid sanctions on North Korea.
-In April 2024, a server leak revealed that some Western television series, such as Invincible and Iyanu: Child of Wonder, as well as the Japanese anime series Dahlia in Bloom, had been worked on by SEK Studio despite sanctions.
-The official X (Twitter) account of the anime issued an official statement, saying that "neither the production committee nor the production studio were aware of the information,".
-The studio working on the anime, Ekachi Epilka, also posted on their homepage that their work files was used without their permission, and denied their involvement with SEK Studio.
-They instead speculated that the leak came from a subcontractor company.
+In December 2021, the US Treasury accused SEK Studio, and companies and individuals related to it, of exploiting North Korean workers to earn foreign currency and avoid sanctions on North Korea.
+In April 2024, a server leak revealed that some Western television series, such as Invincible and Iyanu: Child of Wonder, as well as the Japanese anime series Dahlia in Bloom, had been worked on by SEK Studio, despite sanctions.
+The official Twitter account of the anime issued a statement, saying that "neither the production committee nor the production studio were aware".
+The studio working on the anime, Ekachi Epilka, also posted on their homepage that their work files was used without their permission, and denied involvement with SEK Studio.
+They speculated that the leak came from a subcontracted company.

+SEK Studio's staff is mostly composed of Pyongyang Art Academy graduates, and SEK Studio has established an animation training institute to teach young students.